Windows Subsystem for Linux (WSL)

 /home/username) the hidden files

-.profile contain settings that may want to change.
+.profile contain settings that may need to be changed, but preferred method is to

-file instead.
-For example, you can modify the PATH so that it includes the path to TPCCLIB
+PATH so that it includes the path to the

 , or in WSL shell with command: